p0lyw0lf/website/src/pages/links/index.md

 * [Twitter](https://twitter.com/p0lyw0lf)
 * [GitHub](https://github.com/p0lyw0lf)
+* [CoHost](https://cohost.org/PolyWolf): new 2022-10-27 (have to see if it survives...)
 * [DeviantArt](https://deviantart.com/p0lyw0lf)
 * [Twitch](https://twitch.tv/p0lyw0lf)

 You can contact me on any of these but I'll probably only see Twitter DMs.
-I also have a discord but get 2 know me first ok?
+I also have a Discord but get 2 know me first ok?

 ## Other Links